AWS Deployment Guide using Terraform

 $ terraform init $ terraform apply

 This will provision and launch an EMR cluster with Presto and Alluxio via Terraform.
 Once the command exits, the cluster should be available to use.
-You can access the Alluxio master at the URL output at the end of the Terraform command.
-Otherwise, you can also view all of the resources created in the AWS EMR console.
+You can access the Alluxio master using the URL output at the end of the Terraform command.
+Otherwise, you can also view all the resources created in the AWS EMR console.

 Firewall Configuration between On-premise and Compute Clusters